landing-ai/vision-agent/docs/index.md

 >>> resp.append({"role": "user", "content": "Can you count the number of people in this image?", "media": ["people.jpg"]})
 >>> resp = agent(resp)
 ```

+`VisionAgent` currently utilizes Claude-3.5 as it's default LMM and uses OpenAI for
+embeddings for tool searching.

 ### Vision Agent Coder
 #### Basic Usage